By Laura Ferreiro

 Kristofferson says that witnessing Chavez’s work defending the rights of immigrant workers first-hand greatly inspired him, and he has supported UFW ever since he and the late civil rights activist became friends several decades ago.
 “The farm workers are doing work that’s needed everywhere and they need help because people pay them as little as they can get away with,” he explains.

-The UFW is the oldest Latino organization to come out of the 1960s civil rights movement and the largest farm worker organization in America.
+The UFW is one of the first Latino organization to come out of the 1960s civil rights movement and the largest farm worker organization in America.
 Even 50 years later, many farm workers do not receive fair wages and must work and live in substandard and often dangerous conditions.
 UFW continues to be at the forefront of protecting America’s farm workers, ensuring a safe and just food supply and a safe working environment, free from intimidation and threats to achieve a higher standard of living for the workers and their families.

 Kristofferson says that the struggles he’s endured throughout his life and his array of life experiences have helped him relate to the farm workers and become the artist and activist he is today.
 “I’ve had a lot of different jobs in a lot of different places and been in contact with a lot of human beings, which has made me who I am and affected how I look at the world around me,” he says.

 Things have not always come easily to Kristofferson, who swept floors at Columbia Studios when trying to break into the music business.
 He even had the nerve to land a helicopter on Johnny Cash’s front lawn in hopes of persuading him to record one of his songs.
 When asked what possessed him to do it, Kristofferson explains: “I thought I might make an impression.
 I was flying with the National Guard for a brief time and I landed almost on his roof.
 But he wasn’t there.
 His groundskeeper came out and took the tape from me.
 (Cash) didn’t cut the song I gave him and I can’t believe I did that.
-I was hoping it would make an impression but I don’t know if it would have been a good impression!” he laughs.
+I was hoping it would make an impression but I don’t know if it would have been a good impression!” he says.